 Localized anomalies e.g. Features(defects)

-The simulation software is continuously polling these data and as soon as it receives the information that the defect data are complete, it will start the processing.
+The simulation software is continuously pulling these data and as soon as it receives the information that the defect data are complete, it will start the processing.
 The initial processing will be done through the analytical model to quickly obtain a first estimate about the margin of safety.
 A detailed finite-element calculation is done only for critical defects that require deeper analysis.
 The whole process is repeated for each ply, i.e. simulation,

 decision making and re-work take place after each ply!